felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 A customer can have zero, one or many loyalty cards.
 Each loyalty card defines:

 - An optional `name` which represents the marketing name of the loyalty scheme.
-- A `ref`, which is unique for a given customer.
+- A `ref`, which is unique for any given customer.
 - A `balance` of points.

-A null `ref` can be used for one of the customer's loyalty cards.
-A store running a single loyalty scheme would typically use null `ref`s.
+A null `ref` can be used for no more than one of any customer's loyalty cards.
+A store running a single loyalty scheme would typically use loyalty cards with a null `ref` for each customer.

 `balance` is updated automatically by HubRise when loyalty operations are created.
 This field cannot be changed directly.